 Mobile device use continues to drive our time on digital media.
 Adult users spent an average of 5.9 hours each day using any digital media (including mobile devices, desktops/laptops, and others) in 2017, with growth fueled by use of mobile devices.

 Everyday transactions are increasingly made digitally—an estimated 60% are online, mobile payments, app purchases, etc. versus 40% in-store.
-While the cost of consumer goods declined online and off in 2017,

 E-Commerce sales are driving year over year growth in retail.
 Mobile shopping grew 54% in 2017, more than any other in-app activity.
 And product delivery (UPS, FedEx, and USPS) continued its steady growth in 2017.